Central Valley land subsidence: Infrastructure damage

 Infrastructure damage caused by accelerated land subsidence threatens the effectiveness of many dams and canals sourcing surface water to the central valley.
 Damage has been noted in the California Aqueduct system and is attributed to the rate at which the valley floor is settling.
 In a 2019 study, researchers found that stretches of the California Aqueduct had sunk in a way that have caused up to 20% loss in carrying capacity of water.
 Building foundations, pipelines, and other infrastructure may be at risk of damage as well.
 Areas with substantial subsidence may be at higher risk of flooding.
 This is in large part due to the levee designed to prevent flood risk are typically in high-subsidence areas.
 The Delta-Mendota Canal and Chowchilla Basin are evidence of this in the Central Valley.
 With California introducing the Sustainable Groundwater Management Act in 2014, new estimations of subsidence based on water usage plans have revealed that stretches of the California Aqueduct are still at a substantially high risk of subsidence.
 These projections range from 10-15 feet of subsidence in the most at risk areas.

-The Kern-Friant Canal and the Delta-Mendota Canal are two of four projects that are being considered for repaired from subsidence damages.
-For example, Senate Bill 559 sought to provide over $400 million in funds to repair the Kern-Friant canal.
-However, Governor Newsome vetoed the bill in search of broader state-wide solutions to subsidence damage.
+The Friant-Kern Canal and the Delta-Mendota Canal are two of four projects that are being considered for repaired from subsidence damages.
+For example, Senate Bill 559 sought to provide over $400 million in funds to repair the Friant-Kern Canal.
+However, Governor Newsom vetoed the bill in search of broader state-wide solutions to subsidence damage.
 With some facilities and water transport infrastructure being federally owned and operated and some state owned and operated, it often requires the collaboration of the State Water Board and DWR to organize and fund repair projects.

-Groundwater Recharge
+Groundwater recharge

-Groundwater recharge is the process of pumping excess surface water into the underground aquifers.
+Groundwater recharge is the process of allowing excess surface water to swap into underground aquifers.
 Groundwater recharge is vital to mitigating subsidence and minimizes the consequential damage.
 The amount of recharge that occurs in the San Joaquin Valley is very dependent on the amount of rain received in winter and spring months and county policy.
 Roughly 55% of groundwater in the San Joaquin Valley is recharged via local precipitation, while 45% is recharged via river water recharge.
 Various central valley agencies utilize basins for artificial recharge of the aquifer.
 The prototype for this method was Leaky Acres Recharge Facility in Fresno.